 Step 4: Reliability Block Diagram

-The next step is to define the product redundancy structure in order to evaluate the Reliability and the MTBCF (Mean Time Between Critical Failures) of the product.
-The CARE-RBD shows the success path, which means which assemblies are needed in order for the product to function.
-In opposition to this, the CARE-FTA (Fault Tree Analysis) provides a top-down approach of a “system level failure” and shows the possible causes by using a logic gate tree.
+The next step is defining the product redundancy structure in order to evaluate the Reliability and the MTBCF (Mean Time Between Critical Failures) of the product.
+CARE-RBD shows the success path, which indicates the assemblies required for the product to function.
+By contrast, the CARE-FTA (Fault Tree Analysis) provides a top-down approach of a “system level failure” and shows the possible causes by using a logic gate tree.

 Step 5: Maintainability

-Once the product is reliable and safe we can proceed with the maintenance analysis by using the CARE-MTTR.
+Once the product is reliable and safe, maintenance analysis can proceed using the CARE-MTTR.
 The MTTR is the average “Remove and Replace time” of all the faulty assemblies.
 Complete maintenance analysis which accounts for logistic delay times is later done by the BQR’s apmOptimizer.

-Finally we will introduce an Initial Maintenance Concept which will be optimized by the apmOptimizer.
+Finally, an an Initial Maintenance Concept will be optimized by apmOptimizer.